amruthn1/javaflashplayer/README.md

 Notes:
 - If you wish, you can add extra URL's to the archive.xml file in the same format as the current XML file only contains the SWF files from ArmorGames's server listing.
+- There is a current bug where the SWF searcher isn't loading the XML file properly.
+(Fix still in progress)